Stochastic Sandpile Model: exact sampling and complete graph: Proof of the lower bound in Theorem

 \subsection{Positive drift for densities below \texorpdfstring{$1/2$}{1/2}}

 We now verify that Condition \ref{hpH1} holds for the Markov chain~$(\xi_t)_{t\geq 0}$.
 The idea is that, when the initial number of particles is sufficiently small, we can obtain an upper bound of the number of exiting particles in a single step.
 In particular, if~$\xi_0<\frac{N}{2}$ then~$(\xi_t)_{t\geq 0}$ has a positive drift.
-In the following result, we adopt the convention that a geometric random variable takes values in~$\N\setminus\{0\}$. \begin{lemma} For any~$\gamma<\frac{1}{2}$, for every~$k\leq \gamma N$, under~$\bbP_k^N$ we have that~$2-\D \xi_0$ is stochastically dominated by a geometric random variable with parameter~$\frac{2}{3}$. \end{lemma} Letting~$G$ denote the geometric random variable, this lemma shows that Condition \ref{hpH1} holds with~$D=2-G$, with~$\bbE[D]=2-3/2>0$. \begin{proof}[Proof of Lemma \ref{prop6}] We want to show that~$\Delta \xi_0$ stochastically dominates~$2-\text{Geom}(\frac{2}{3})$.
+In the following result, we adopt the convention that a geometric random variable takes values in~$\mathbb{N}\setminus\{0\}$. \begin{lemma} For any~$\gamma<\frac{1}{2}$, for every~$k\leq \gamma N$, under~$\mathbb{P}_k^N$ we have that~$2-\Delta \xi_0$ is stochastically dominated by a geometric random variable with parameter~$\frac{2}{3}$. \end{lemma} Letting~$G$ denote the geometric random variable, this lemma shows that Condition \ref{hpH1} holds with~$D=2-G$, with~$\mathbb{E}[D]=2-3/2>0$. \begin{proof}[Proof of Lemma \ref{prop6}] We want to show that~$\Delta \xi_0$ stochastically dominates~$2-\text{Geom}(\frac{2}{3})$.
 Let~$(Z_t)_{t\geq 0}$ be an i.i.d.\ sequence of uniform variables in~$\{1,\,\ldots,\,N\}$ and assume that the microscopic chain evolves by moving the active particle to the site~$Z_t$ at each step.
 For every~$t\geq 1$ let which is the number of times that the sink is chosen before time~$t$.
-Let~$c$ be the constant given by Lemma~\ref{prop4} and consider~$k\leq \gamma N$.
-By Lemma~\ref{conn-micr-macr}, $1-\D \xi_0$, the number of exiting particles in one step of the macroscopic chain~$(\xi_t)_{t\geq 0}$ is equal to~$S_{\tau_0}$, the number of exiting particles during stabilisation of the microscopic chain~$(X_t, Y_t)_{t\geq 0}$.
-We deduce that, for any~$ \ell\geq 1$ and for any~$a\geq \frac{4}{1-2\gamma}$,